 Upon receiving notification of allegations and/or an investigation, any student or student organization shall not discuss the investigation or any related incidents with the intent of impeding the investigation.
 All students are expected to comply with the request of the Office of Community Standards and Title IX or Dean of Students office to attend an interview/meeting and any reasonable request for information.
 Willful failure to cooperate, the giving of false or misleading information, or failure or maintain confidentiality shall be deemed a violation of the Code of Student Conduct and will result in disciplinary action.
-For more information regarding this duty to cooperate, please refer to University Policy No: III:18 which can be located at the following link: http://www.jsu.edu/busaffairs/polprocman/pdf/III 18.pdf
+For more information regarding this duty to cooperate, please refer to University Policy No: III:18 which can be located at the following link: Policy NO: III:18 Duty to Cooperate